nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 `private` means "only with an implicit receiver".)

 But the really pointed question is: what are they _for?_
-I habored this understanding that they were somehow defensive - that `private` methods were somehow "more secure" than `public` ones.
+I harbored this understanding that they were somehow defensive - that `private` methods were somehow "more secure" than `public` ones.